cta-observatory/lstmcpipe/docs/lstmcpipe_user_doc.md

     - MC are tuned from DL1 level to match real data to be analyzed
     - therefore, the analysis of MC data models productions of models/IRFs are in the hands of analyzers
 - job handling can be harder than it seems (logic between them, directory organization, jobs requirements for different configs...)  <!-- .element: class="fragment" -->
-- everybody makes mistakes, even Abelardo (yes I know, hard to believe) <!-- .element: class="fragment" -->
+- everybody makes mistakes, except Abelardo <!-- .element: class="fragment" -->

 <!-- vertical slide -->